kiwi865/OT-Risk-Severity-Calculator/README.md

 | 5 | 4.0-6.9 | Medium | Network accessible OR requires user interaction |
 | 7.5 | 7.0-8.9 | High | Network exploitable, low complexity, low privileges |
 | 10 | 9.0-10.0 | Critical | Unauthenticated remote code execution, no user interaction |

+**Important Notes:**
+- This dimension uses the **generic CVSS base score**, which applies the same regardless of environment
+- CVSS includes IT-centric CIA impact assumptions
+- The **AIC Impact dimension** (next) allows you to contextualize this for your specific OT environment
+- Many OT vulnerabilities lack CVE IDs or CVSS scores - manual assessment is common and acceptable

 #### 3. Asset Criticality & Role (20%)